gear-foundation/gear-wiki/docs/examples/staking.md

 A source code of the contract example provided by Gear is available on GitHub: [`staking/src/lib.rs`](https://github.com/gear-dapps/staking/blob/master/src/lib.rs).

-See also an examples of the smart contract testing implementation based on gtest:
+See also examples of the smart contract testing implementation based on gtest:

 - [`simple_test.rs`](https://github.com/gear-dapps/staking/blob/master/tests/simple_test.rs).